ahmed-abokhatwa/Data-entry-desktop-application/README.md

 CONTACT ME FOR MORE DETAILS:
 Abokhatwa.eldeeb@gmail.com

-Overall, this application provides a user-friendly way for TAQA Company to collect, validate, and store data related to sales or services.
+this application provides a user-friendly way to collect, validate, and store data related to sales or services.

 ![1](https://github.com/user-attachments/assets/a6b5a5d2-f04f-400e-aba8-23f2664d8b98)